Skip to content

 Sissinghurst Castle Garden is a one pawprint rated place.
 Dogs are welcome so you can feel at ease when strolling through the estate.
 Here's some useful information to help you enjoy your walk.

-Eating at Sissinghurst Castle Garden
+A lounging pooch at Sissinghurst Castle

 Countryside and woodland